How to Clean a Fabric Couch

 Step 2 – Wash Cushion Covers on Cold/Gentle

-My favorite combination for white fabric all over our house (sheets/towels/bedding/slipcovers) is washing in 1 cap full of OxiClean White Revive and 1 cup of baking soda.
+My favorite combination for white fabric all over our house (sheets/towels/bedding/slipcovers) is tossing them in the washing machine with 1 cap full of OxiClean White Revive and 1 cup of baking soda.
 It makes all dingy, dirty whites look bright and clean without bleach!

 The OxiClean White Revive is color safe and septic safe, if that’s a concern for you.
 I used it on our white IKEA slipcovers for years to get them as white as possible.